 It is not only the potential for food poisoning that makes raw eggs an unsafe choice, but it is also a better idea to eat eggs cooked because your body can digest more of the protein from them.

-1998 small study analyzed the consumption of protein from cooked and raw eggs in 5 people.
+A 1998 small study analyzed the consumption of protein from cooked and raw eggs in 5 people.
 And the researchers found that 90% of the protein in cooked eggs was absorbed; however, only 50% was in raw eggs, which means that protein in cooked eggs was more digestible.

-Our body absorbs 50 to 60 percent of the protein from raw eggs; however, that number goes up to 91 percent when you cook your eggs, according to a 1998 study issued in the Journal of Nutrition
+Our body absorbs 50 to 60 percent of the protein from raw eggs; however, that number goes up to 91 percent when you cook your eggs, according to a 1998 study issued in the Journal of Nutrition.

 Is It Safe to Blend Raw Eggs in a Smoothie?